iriven/BootAlt/README.md

 # BootAlt

-The ultimate alternate system disk clone in linux (redhat 7 and later)
+The ultimate system disk clone in linux (redhat 7 and later)

 Doc in Progress ....